Police leader uses conference speech to hit out at Government interference

 “I’m very conscious of the need to properly train them… so I think anything we can do to encourage more experienced officers, particularly those at the 30-year service point, just to stay a little bit longer in service, even a couple of years, two or three years, just to impart their experience to the next generation is useful”, he said as he suggested police chiefs use pension financial incentives “if that would make a difference”.

-He also faced questions from host and television presenter Sameena Ali-Khan for failing to attend the conference in person and about the absence of the Home Secretary.
+He also faced questions after failing to attend the conference in person and about the absence of the Home Secretary.

 Addressing delegates via a livestream from the Home Office in London, Mr Philp said he was “extremely sorry” he could not attend because he had been called into a meeting with the Prime Minister in Downing Street which prevented him travelling to Stratford-upon-Avon in the West Midlands, instead promising to go next year.

+Shadow home secretary Yvette Cooper told the conference: “Government ministers will tell you how well they think things are going on policing and crime.
+And, bluntly, I just think that is out of touch and bordering on delusional.”

+Earlier she told delegates she did not know if it was “rubbing salt in the minister’s wounds” to say she scheduled a meeting with Sir Keir Starmer later in the day to “make sure that I could be here among you”.

-Shadow home secretary Yvette Cooper used her speech to announce Labour was backing the Medals for Heroes campaign, calling for a posthumous medal for police officers and other emergency service workers who die in the line of duty.
+Ms Cooper also announced Labour was backing the Medals for Heroes campaign, calling for a posthumous medal for police officers and other emergency service workers who die in the line of duty.
 The comments come after Sergeant Graham Saville was last month hit by a train as he tried to save a man on railway tracks and later died.

-She also told the conference she did not know if it was “rubbing salt in the minister’s wounds” to say she scheduled a meeting with Sir Keir Starmer later in the day to “make sure that I could be here among you”.